Last updated as follows:

-This site is a personal story, illustrated by photographic images of British railways in the region of 50 years ago.
-I have hundreds of photographs – mainly black and white – that will be added as I have time.
-They are mainly of West Cornwall where I was brought up, and my passion for railways developed.
-Eric Curnow, firstname.lastname@example.org.
+You will find here a personal story, illustrated by photographic images of British railways in the region of 50 years ago.
+I have hundreds of other photographs – mainly black and white – that will be added as I have time.
+They are mainly of West Cornwall where I – Eric Curnow – was brought up, and my passion for railways developed.

 Pictured above is ‘St Michael’s Mount’, with ‘Long Rock’ before it, that sits in the shallows of Mount’s Bay in the far west of Britain.
 ‘Long Rock’ provides a fitting link to the information on this site, in that it gave its name to the nearby village and, subsequently, a railway depot of the Great Western Railway.
 A wonderful local mix of railways and natural beauty!